clevelandjosh/UnderstandingAuditdRules/README.md

 ```
 ### This block, shows more interesting and human readable events and paints a complete picture of who did what to which file, when.
 #### This can act as a jump off point for calculating the file lifetime as well as what specifically is creating the files.

+#### Alternatively, if there isn't robust audit logging already in place, and using the key tags is not required
+#### simply grepping for the "/tmp" string should prove adequate for getting the file lifetime (sorting on name and objtype per entry)
+#### only if further finding out the file creation is the deeper insight of value.